Everyone knows that wages are taxed by the federal government, but Uncle Sam has a far-reaching definition of “taxable income.”

 Following are several examples of taxable income that may come as a surprise.

 1. Social Security retirement benefits

 Generally, people pay federal income taxes on their benefits if they have other substantial income — such as wages, interest or dividends — as we detail in “5 Ways to Avoid Taxes on Social Security Income.”

 If Social Security benefits are your sole source of retirement income, or you have little income in addition to your benefits, your benefits likely would not be subject to federal income taxes.

-When we named Anchorage, Alaska, among the best domestic retirement destinations for 2019, we mentioned the Alaska Permanent Fund.
+A few years ago, when we named Anchorage, Alaska, among the best domestic retirement destinations, we mentioned the Alaska Permanent Fund:

 “Yes, it may be cold, and, yes, it may be expensive.
-But once you’ve been a resident for a year, you may be entitled to receive the annual dividend from the oil-revenue-supported Alaska Permanent Fund.
-In 2018, the fund paid $1,600 per person.
-However, that’s not the only reason to retire to Anchorage.”
+But once you’ve been a resident for a year, you may be entitled to receive the annual dividend from the oil-revenue-supported Alaska Permanent Fund.”

 Fail to report Alaska Permanent Fund dividends on your federal tax return, and you may be hit with a negligence penalty or other sanctions, the state agency warns.

 The IRS expects people to report income from bribes on their tax returns.

 “If you receive a bribe, include it in your income,” the federal agency plainly states in Publication 17.